Picture of Alexander Brazie

 Indie Games Discord server

 The community is active with 13,400 members and 70,000 weekly visitors to the subreddit.
-They had their first game jam this year in 2025, showing how they’ve kept growing over the years.
-They have regular streams as well where they interview indie game developers.
+Indie Games had their first game jam this year in 2025, showing how they’ve kept growing over the years.
+They have regular streams where they interview indie game developers.
 Their channel has recently interviewed games business consultant Jason Della Rocca and Thomas Mahler from Ori and the Blind Forest.
-Join the server at /invite/indie-games-788388123734048798 and hear from other developers working in the indie space!

 9. IndieGameBusiness Discord

 The Indie Game Business Discord is a place to talk with other indie devs about the aspects of development that aren’t so fun: production, marketing, publishing, licensing, and finances.
 The community hosts podcasts, talks, pitch deck reviews, and a job board.
 Their Masterclasses bring in experienced senior developers to talk about running game studios as businesses.
-The IP consultant Christian Fonnesbech came on recently, who shared his decades of experience building games, films, and marketable IPs.
-Veda Cruz is a games lawyer who came on to discuss common legal issues, another field it’s easy to miss out on as a solo or small team.
+The IP consultant Christian Fonnesbech came on recently to share his decades of experience building games, films, and marketable IPs.
+Veda Cruz is a games lawyer who came on to discuss common legal issues, another field that’s easy to miss out on as a solo dev or small team.

 Indie Game Business Discord server